 When preparing the financial statements, Management makes a number of judgments, estimates and assumptions about recognition and measurement of assets, liabilities, income and expenses.
-Refer to Note 3(b) for a summary of the Judgments, Estimates, and Assumptions.
+Refer to Note 3(b) for a summary of the Judgments, Estimates, and Assumptions of the audited annual financial statement for the year ended September 30, 2022.